bmatsuo/csvutil/README.md

 csvutil - Your CSV pocket-knife (golang)

+#WARNING

-I would advise against using this package.
+**I would advise against using this package.
 It was a language learning exercise from a time before "encoding/csv" existed.
+If encoding/csv doesn't fit your needs I would advise finding a different maintained package or writing a new one**

 Version
 =======